openhumanoids/oh-distro/software/viewer/src/renderer_affordances/README.txt

-Some notes on STRUCTURE & FUNCTION of the Affordance renderer
+Some notes on CODE DESIGN STRUCTURE and FUNCTION of the Affordance renderer
 ---------------------------------------------------------------
 FUNCTION
 =========